V-Sekai/manuals/decisions/20241112-godot-animation-streaming.md

 ## The Benefits

-- Efficient memory usage by loading only necessary animation data.
-- Let you import extremely long animations and stream them.
-- Configurable settings to suit different project needs.
+Efficient memory usage by loading only necessary animation data.
+This allows for the import of extremely long animations and streaming them, with configurable settings to suit different project needs.

+1. **Character Animations**: In an open-world game, characters may have complex animations such as walking, running, jumping, and interacting with the environment.
+Animation streaming ensures that only the necessary parts of these animations are loaded, reducing memory usage and improving performance.

+2. **Environmental Animations**: Open-world games often feature dynamic environments with animations like trees swaying, water flowing, and weather changes.
+Streaming these animations helps maintain a seamless experience without overloading the system.

+3. **Cutscenes and Cinematics**: Long cutscenes and cinematic sequences can be streamed to avoid loading large animation files simultaneously, ensuring smooth transitions and playback.

+4. **NPC Interactions**: Non-player characters (NPCs) in open-world games may have varied and lengthy interaction animations.
+Streaming these animations allows for more complex and varied NPC behaviors without compromising performance.

 ## The Downsides